Chad T. Allen, MA, LPCC

 Therapist for Individuals & Couples

 Thank you for taking the time to learn a little more about me and my psychotherapy practice.
-I work with individuals and couples in brief and long-term therapy to not only reduce suffering but also develop a greater capacity for love, work, and creativity.
-I completed my masters in counseling psychology at the University of St. Thomas, as well as advanced training in psychoanalytic psychotherapy through the Minnesota Psychoanalytic Society and Institute.
-I am presently pursuing further education and training in psychoanalysis through the Minnesota Psychoanalytic Institute.
+I work with individuals and couples in depth-oriented psychotherapy and psychoanalysis to not only reduce suffering but also develop a greater capacity for love, work, and creativity.
+I completed my masters in counseling psychology at the University of St. Thomas, as well as post-graduate training in psychoanalytic psychotherapy through the Minnesota Psychoanalytic Society and Institute.
+I am currently pursuing advanced training in psychoanalysis at the Chicago Center for Psychoanalysis.

 Prior to becoming a therapist, I enjoyed a successful career in healthcare consulting and information technology.
 I have first-hand experience with the challenges and benefits inherent in developing a satisfying career and balancing it with other meaningful aspects of one’s life.
 My past professional life enriches my work with patients in that I am able to draw on a history of diverse practical experiences to offer an informed perspective that patients often find useful.